HarpyWar/windows-service-template/README.md

     <!--<requestedExecutionLevel level="asInvoker" uiAccess="false" />-->
     <requestedExecutionLevel level="requireAdministrator" uiAccess="false" />

-By default service will be installed under account `LocalSystem`.
+By default a service will be installed under account `LocalSystem`.
 You can change it in `Installer.serviceProcessInstaller1.Account` property from designer or in code.

+Install and Uninstall identify a service by unique `ServiceName` string - it is defined in configuration file.